Florida Virtual School (FLVS) FAQs

 Florida Virtual School (FLVS) is a state-funded, online K–12 public school that is free to all Florida students through age 19.
 There are two different Florida Virtual School programs offered to Florida students: FLVS Flex (formerly known as FLVS Part Time) and FLVS Full Time.

-1 FLVS Flex provides free online courses to students in Elementary school, middle school, and high school.
+1 FLVS Flex provides free teacher-led online courses to students in Elementary school, middle school, and high school.
 AHA students may take as few as one course and as many as six.
 Statewide assessments are not required.
 Enrollment is open year-round.

 2 FLVS Full Time is online public school.
 Students enrolled in the FLVS Full Time program follow a traditional 180-day academic calendar, take a standard public school course load, participate in the Florida Statewide Assessment Program, and are eligible for public high school diplomas.
 There are specific enrollment periods.
-FLVS is the school of record, so students would not also be enrolled in an umbrella school or in a home education program.
+FLVS is the student's physical school, so students would not also be enrolled in an umbrella school or in a home education program.

 - Are there any specific eligibility requirements?